binderlabs/BASS/README.md

-# BASS

-BinderLabs API Security Simulator - a vulnerable API application designed to help users understand OWASP top 10 API security risks.

-BASS is built with ...<!-- fill in framework or programming language here -->, for more info about BASS, please check the [overview](FILL THE URL HERE).<!-- The overview explains more in details about how the simualtor works, for example it is a shopping website etc. -->
+# Binderlabs API Security Simulator (BASS-Env)

+Binderlabs API Security Simulator (BASS-Env) is a vulnerable API environment that is susceptible to the OWASP Top 10 API Security Risk – 2023.
+The environment was deliberately designed with API flaws and as a practice ground for cybersecurity professionals who wishes to hands-on their API hacking skills and enhance their knowledge in API Security testing domain.

 ## Install